de4a-eu/ial-service/README.md

 ## News and Noteworthy

+* v0.1.11 - 2023-02-25
+    * Fixed the result match making of `/api/provision` calls - corrected and more efficient
 * v0.1.10 - 2022-12-15
     * Fixed an issue with search results if CanonicalEvidenceType and ATU code were provided together
     * Improved internal error resilience